openAIP/openaip-openair-parser/README.md

 The support for the AI command has been removed.
 This was introduced to help automated systems to track changes to internal airspaces done in external files by injecting a unique identifier into each exported OpenAIR airspace definition.
-Although very helpful in some (primarily automation related) use-cases, this command would put too much maintanance overhead on airspace source file maintainers with very little benefit and thus has been removed.
+Although very helpful in some (primarily automation related) use-cases, this command would put too much maintenance overhead on airspace source file maintainers with very little benefit and thus has been removed.

 #### Activation Times

 The new `version 2` adds support for activation times.
-If specified, the activation times are availabe as an array of `{ start: string, end: string }` literals an the airspace feature properties.
+If specified, the activation times are available as an array of `{ start: string, end: string }` literals in the airspace feature properties.
 Additionally, the properties will contain a new field `byNotam` which will be set to true if `NONE/NONE` is exclusively used in the OpenAIR definition.
-If `byNotam`is `true`, the `activationTimes` property will not be present!
+If `byNotam` is `true`, the `activationTimes` property will not be present!

+# Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+# License

+This project is licensed under the MIT License - see the [license.txt](license.txt) file for details.

+# Issues

+If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/openaip/openair-parser/issues).